What is the University Innovation Fellows program?

 How should I balance the training with my classes?
 Are there certain days of the week/times of day that I need to be involved?

 During the six-week training, students will receive an assignment on the Friday of each week and then check in with peers toward the middle of the following week, submitting any assignments due by Thursday midnight.
 The program does not schedule check-ins like classes.
 We are extremely flexible with students’ coursework and class schedules.
 An array of slots will be posted for the students to sign up for, spanning different days and times.
 Students will not be held to the same day or time each week; they can sign up for whichever time fits their schedule each week.
 By doing so, candidates will have a better sense of how to manage the requirements of the program while transitioning into schoolwork and class schedule.
-Spring training begins shortly after New Year’s Day and Fall training begins shortly after Labor Day.
-These training dates as well as the in-person Meetups are designed to avoid critical moments in the academic schedule such as as finals, midterms and designated school breaks.
+Training dates as well as the in-person Meetups are designed to avoid critical moments in the academic schedule such as as finals, midterms and designated school breaks.

 Does it matter if I am studying abroad during the semester of training?